team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/bananas.md

 Not applicable

 ## Description:
 Bananas can be classed into diploid, triploid, and tetraploid kinds with various amounts of the A or B parents.
-They grow 2-9 m high.
+They grow 6.5 - 30 feet (2-9 m) high.
 They are large non-woody herbs with broad long leaves.
 Most kinds have several suckers.
 Bananas grow a soft firm false stem from an underground corm.
 The fruiting stalk eventually emerges from the top of this false stem and normally curves over pointing towards the ground.

-#### Recommended Varieties for Sri Lanka
+**Recommended Varieties for Sri Lanka:**
 - Nadee River (Embul-AAB): High-quality sour banana, light green stem, large cans (about 15 kg).
 - Kandula (Dual Purpose-AABB): Quadruple hybrid, can be used as fruit and vegetable, dark purple to black stem, drought and wind resistant.
 - Pulathisi (Cooking banana-ABBB): Quadruple hybrid, drought and wind resistant, suitable for vegetables and products.